top of page

 Rosa Shirm, Research

-and Insights Lead, The Bikeability Trust
+and Insights Lead, Bikeability Trust

 Followed by panel discussion and delegate Q+A